Sun dog: Antiquity

 Seneca makes an incidental reference to sun dogs in the first book of his Naturales Quaestiones.

+Pliny the Elder references accounts of sun dogs in the 31st chapter of the 2nd book of his Historia Naturalis:

 The 2nd-century Roman writer and philosopher Apuleius in his Apologia says "What is the cause of the prismatic colours of the rainbow, or of the appearance in heaven of two rival images of the sun, with sundry other phenomena treated in a monumental volume by Archimedes of Syracuse."